 2002-2003 Academic Year

 Diane Glancy's presentation of her novel Stone Heart explored the trials and triumphs of Sacajawea.
 This event was co-sponsored by Associated Bank, Talking Volumes, The Loft, Minnesota Public Radio, and the Star Tribune.

-Major Jackson is the winner of the 2000 Cave Canem poetry prize for his first book, Leaving Saturn.
+Major Jackson was the winner of the 2000 Cave Canem poetry prize for his first book, Leaving Saturn.
 Jackson was in residence at the college March 17-20, 2003.

 Judith Kitchen is the recipient of the 2002 Sister Mariella Gable Prize for her novel The House on Eccles Road.
-This event is co-sponsored with Graywolf Press.
+This event was co-sponsored with Graywolf Press.
 Kitchen was in residence at the college February 6-10, 2003.